maksimGtHb/feedbacks-application/README.md

 * Stores feedback in a structured format
 * Easy implementation for already working platform

-***Sorry for the misuse of classes, a beginner project.
+(Sorry for the misuse of classes, a beginner project.
+Make comments about this, I'll read it) :)